The AP Interview: BLM's Patrisse Cullors denies wrongdoing

 Some criticism came from BLM supporters like Justin Hansford, director of the Thurgood Marshall Civil Rights Center at Howard University.
 He said the property purchase could be weaponized by movement opponents, leading possible donors to shy away from Black-led social justice organizations: "That's the thing that you don't want to get out of hand."

 Cullors defended the purchase.
-"We really wanted to make sure that the global network foundation had an asset that wasn't just financial resources," she said, "and we understood that not many Black-led organizations have property.
-They don't own their property."
+"We really wanted to make sure that the global network foundation had an asset that wasn't just financial resources," she said, "and we understood that not many Black-led organizations have property."

 Cullors said she had made mistakes and even some regrettable choices that haven't fostered trust.
 She acknowledged she had used the BLM property twice for personal purposes.